cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

     action3
 ```

 You can add as many `elif` statements as needed.
-The `elif` and `else` statements are not indented.
+Note tha the `elif` and `else` lines are not indented.
 An example, with one `elif` statement, follows.

 ```
 In [3]: if grade >= 8: